 Three courses from the choices below:

 POL 350 - Topics: European Politics

 POL 370 - Constitutional Law

 POL 371 - Topics

 POL 380 - Western Political Thought

 POL 381 - Topics: Democratic Theory

 And two additional upper level courses in Political Science (can come from the list above, or be any other upper level Political Science course).

 Public Policy and Political Change Concentration in Political Science

-11 required courses including:
+10 courses plus an internship, including:

 ECO 112 - Principles of Macroeconomics

 or ECO 113 - Principles of Microeconomics

 POL 121 - American Government and Politics

 or POL 122 - Metropolitan Complex

 POL 325 - Politics and Public Policy

 or POL 326 - Political Parties and Behavior

-POL 399 - Internship

 ECO 490 - Research Methods in Econometrics

 or POL 483 - Political Statistics and Methodology

 or SOC 362 - Statistical Analysis

 POL 484 - Political Analysis

 One Course from the Following:

 POL 121 - American Government and Politics

 POL 122 - Metropolitan Complex

 POL 124 - American Women and Politics

-POL 158 - Political Patterns and Processes
+POL 158 - Introduction to Political Science

 POL 160 - World Politics

 POL 170 - Law in the United States

 Four Courses from the Following:

 POL 241 - Environmental and River Politics

 POL 325 - Politics and Public Policy

 POL 326 - Political Parties and Behavior

 POL 342 - Mass Communication in Society

 POL 370 - Constitutional Law

 POL 371 - Topics

 POL 381 - Topics: Democratic Theory

 POL 421 - Topics: American Politics

 POL 461 - Topics: International Politics

 ECO 312 - Intermediate Macroeconomics

 or ECO 313 - Intermediate Microeconomics

 SOC 381 - City and Regional Planning

+Plus an internship, usually taken as POL 399.

 Notes

 - POL 140 can be substituted for POL 122, with advisor approval.

 - If both POL 121 and 122 are completed, one can count for section I and one for section II.
 The same course cannot fulfill requirements in both sections.

 - If both POL 325 and 326 are completed, one can count for section I and one for section III.
 The same course cannot fulfill requirements in both sections.

 - Only one economics course (either 312 or 313) can be counted toward the four courses required in Section III.

+- The internship can be taken for credit or not-for-credit.
+A student taking an internship not for credit must still have a Political Science department faculty member supervising the internship, and must fulfill certain academic requirements, which will be explained by the supervising faculty member.

+- Substitutions to the courses above can be approved by the department chair.
+For example, the department sometimes offers relevant topics courses under numbers not listed above.

 Political Science Areas

 - (I) American Government and Politics

 - (II) Comparative Politics and Analysis

 - (III) International Politics

 - (IV) Public Law

 - (V) Political Theory and Analysis.

 Any course listed in more than one area may be counted in only one area toward major or minor requirements.
-Departmental Honors The honors major in Political Science includes the requirements listed above, plus the following: The student's GPA must be 3.50 in the major and 3.00 overall; the student must take an honors independent study and a seminar, and must submit an honors thesis to be defended before a faculty committee.
+Departmental Honors The honors major in Political Science includes the requirements listed above, plus the following: The student's GPA must be 3.50 in Political Science courses and 3.00 overall; the student must take an honors independent study and a seminar, and must submit an honors thesis to be defended before a faculty committee.
 Students may work with any member of the department on their honors thesis.
 For specific requirements, consult the department chair.
-Students should apply for the honors major no later than the junior year.
+For a student to be eligible for departmental honors, all courses in the major must be taken with traditional grading (not P/N).
+Exceptions may be made in extraordinary circumstances.
 Political Science Minor Five courses, including: